 What is the difference between pinsa and pizza?

-Pinsa differs from pizza in the dough: it is made with a blend of flours (wheat, rice, soy) and undergoes a long fermentation process, making it lighter and more digestible.
-The base is crispy on the outside and soft inside, perfect for delicate pairings like escarole.
+Pinsa differs from pizza in its dough: it’s made with a blend of flours (wheat, rice, soy) and undergoes long fermentation, making it lighter and more digestible.
+The base is crispy on the outside and soft inside, perfect for delicate pairings like with escarole.